t0pcart/l360begone/README.md

 - Add the executable permissions back(re-enables life360)
 - **Note:** This does not kill the actively running Life360 binary, you need to kill the binary using another method(killall, kill, CocoaTop)
 - _The semi-automatic bypass method persists after reboots_

+**Manual Bypass**

+Build an iOS app with any iOS kernel r/w exploit then:

+- Use the exploit to get root
+- Add/Remove the binary's executable flag(Adding enables background refresh, removing disables)
+- Kills the active Life360 process